Newport, Pembrokeshire: Hostelries

-The town's hostelries include Llwyngwair Arms in the centre of town and Cnapan Hotel, a Georgian hotel and restaurant.
+The town's hostelries include Llwyngwair Arms, the Castle Inn, the Royal Oak, the Golden Lion and Cnapan Hotel, a Georgian hotel and restaurant.
+Tides restaurant and the Canteen pizza restaurant are located on Market Street in the centre of town.

 Sailing

 Newport Sailing Club is housed in an old warehouse.
 As well as facilities for members, it has a non-members' bar.

+Sports

+Newport Pembs Tennis club formed by local residents in 1984 is located at the end of Long street, by the River Nevern estuary.
+Across the estuary to the North of the town is Newport Links Golf Club, formed in 1925.

 Walking

 Newport is on the Pembrokeshire Coast Path, part of the Wales Coast Path, has a youth hostel and is popular for walks in the Preseli Hills.
 Carn Ingli hill, an Iron Age hillfort with Bronze Age hut circles, lies just outside the town.
 Nearby are the Carreg Coetan Arthur burial chamber and the West Wales Eco Centre.

 A little to the north of Newport lie Newport Cliffs, a Site of Special Scientific Interest managed by Natural Resources Wales.

 Notable people

 Newport Bay across Traeth y Bettws and Afon Nyfer - viewed from the Pembrokeshire Coast Path.